xjantoth/helmfile-course/Content.md

-### 23. Run GOGS helm chart deployment in Kubernetes AWS
+### 23. Deploy Gogs helm chart to a Kubernetes cluster running in AWS

 It will work the same way even with **Helm version 2**